What is immersion?

 Is Mandarin Academy an "immersion" school?

-Is there an Early Drop-off Program or an After School Program?
+Is there an After School or Saturday Program?

 Is lunch provided?

-No, we are not able to provide a lunch program.
-All students bring a picnic lunch each day, as well as, a morning snack, and a water bottle.
-Microwaving food is not available.
+No, students bring a picnic lunch, a morning snack, and a water bottle.

 What if parents don't know any Mandarin Chinese?